content-left-bg.png

 日本語

-Learning a second language has been proven to have many benefits, including increased problem solving skills, memory, concentration and critical thinking.
+Learning a second language has been proven to have many benefits, including increased skills in problem solving, memory, concentration and critical thinking.

 The second language taught at Highfields State School is Japanese.
 Using the Australian Curriculum: Languages, every student from Prep to Year 6 learns Japanese.
 In the early years, we learn through games, play and song, introducing students to Japanese language and culture that they can use in their daily lives.
 In the upper primary, we investigate more complex topics, and students learn not only language to communicate, but also intercultural awareness and understanding.

-Learning is enriched though our relationship with an elementary school in Japan, with letter exchanges and video calls to communicate with students in Takatsuki, Osaka.
+Learning is enriched though our relationship with our sister school in Japan, with letter exchanges and video calls to communicate with students in Takatsuki, Osaka.
 Periodically, we also have native speaker teaching assistants join Japanese lessons.
-When travel restrictions are lifted, we plan to once again offer a biennial study tour to Japan.
+We also offer a biennial study tour to Japan, for selected students in Years 5 and 6.
+Our next study tour is scheduled for the June-July holidays in 2026.

 Learning a language gives our students the chance to communicate across cultures and experience the world in new ways.